donphi/roo-crew/prompt_recruitment.md

 3. Finally, create the Project Orchestrator agent, ensuring it has comprehensive knowledge of all other agents
 4. In the Orchestrator's definition, include a complete roster of all agents and their primary responsibilities
 5. Create global rules that apply to ALL agents, ensuring adherence to high-level principles

+**IMPORTANT:** If the prompt execution is interrupted for any reason, all steps must be completed in full upon resumption.
+The agent battalion must always be fully defined and compliant with the specified agent count limits.

 This sequence ensures the Orchestrator has full awareness of the entire battalion structure and can effectively coordinate operations across all specialized units.